 The Funding Policy is the framework used by the SPP Board to manage the risks inherent in a Target Benefit Plan.
 The Funding Policy provides guidance and rules regarding decisions that must, or may be made by the SPP Board around the pension benefits provided under the Plan.
 A copy of the Funding Policy is available on our Governance Policies and Documents page.

 Potential Changes in Plan Benefits

 The University cost commitment to the Staff Pension Plan is a fixed percentage of earnings.
 The Plan has a written Funding Policy as part of the Plan text that calls for the Plan’s actuary to perform certain funding tests and for the Pension Board to take appropriate action if the Plan’s funding level falls outside certain limits.
-If the financial health of the Plan falls below a certain level, benefits may be reduced until adequate funding is restored.
-If at any point, after building appropriate contingency reserves, the Plan has excess funds, they must be used to provide benefit improvements or cash distributions.
+Where the Benefits/Funding Test shows that the funding is insufficient or more than sufficient, the Pension Board must follow certain steps to restore the balance, with future indexing being the first item to be addressed.

 Cost of Living Adjustments

 We use inflation protection as a lever to keep the Plan sustainable.
 Learn more about Cost of Living Adjustments.